M-F 10 AM - 4:00PM , Sat 9AM - 4PM Sunday CLOSED 513-561-7546 TEXT IS BEST 513-290-1423

 Our training course covers all minimally invasive procedures on proper sterilization and our graduates learn that alcohol and boiling instruments are not effective sterilization techniques.
 When an object is properly sterilized no microbiological life forms remain alive.
 To avoid cross contamination, all of our needles are single use and come in pre-sterilized individual pouches .
 Our company has barrierr control film manufactured for the industry as shown below.

 The Role of Equipment in Cross Contamination

-Renew Image's, computerised tattoo machines, are the latest in machine technology.
+Renew Image's, digital computerised tattoo machines, are the latest in machine technology.
 In order to address concerns regarding sterilization and protection against fluid contamination, our machine has incorporated a special needle design into the design of these computerized machines so that no fluids can seep back through the stem.
 The Cartridge System offers the first integrated safety feature of its kind.
 The needle and needle tube are integrated in one sterile, disposable cartridge.
 Internal diaphragms halt and prevent fluid and airborne contaminants from entering the hand piece, which is completely independent of the disposable cartridge.
 The engineering achievement virtually eliminates the risk of cross contamination.

 CROSS CONTAMINATION CONTROL CONTAMINATING YOUR CLIENT COULD COST YOU MORE THAN JUST YOUR BUSINESS